Chrisgrybo/book-vocab-ios/README.md

 - Go to the **Study** tab
 - Choose a study source (All Words or a specific book)
 - Select a mode:
-  - **Flashcards**: Tap to flip, swipe right to master, swipe left to skip
+  - **Flashcards**: Tap to flip, swipe right if you know it, swipe left to skip
   - **Multiple Choice**: Pick the correct definition
   - **Fill in the Blank**: Type the word from its definition

+**After completing a session:**
+- Review all words you studied on the **Summary Screen**
+- **Select which words to mark as mastered** using checkboxes
+- Tap **"Save"** to persist your selections
+- Words you didn't select remain in "learning" mode

+> 💡 **New!** Words are no longer auto-marked as mastered.
+You have full control over which words you've truly learned.

 ### 5. Track Your Progress
 - View stats on the Home and Study screens